The Royal Versailles Ball: Origins and history

-As the new Emperor of the French, Napoleon III's greatest aim was to reconcile his country with England and to heal the wounds of the Napoleonic wars.
+As the new Emperor of the French, Napoleon III's greatest aim was to reconcile his country with England and to heal the wounds of the Napoleonic Wars.

 Following detailed correspondences between both rulers, Queen Victoria invited the emperor to come on a State Visit to England in 1855.
 In April of that year, cheering crowds flocked to catch a glimpse of ‘Boney’ as he arrived in London, and at Windsor he was invested as a Knight of the Garter, an order founded when England was at odds with France in the Hundred Years War.

 With the successful visit to England complete, both Royal couples – Queen Victoria and Prince Albert, Napoleon III and Empress Eugenie – were animated about the return State Visit to France.
-On 18th August 1855, Napoleon III journeyed to Boulogne to receive his British guests.
-The port that had witnessed his uncle Napoleon’s planned invasion of England but was now to welcome the Queen of England.
+On 18 August 1855, Napoleon III journeyed to Boulogne to receive his British guests.
+The port that had witnessed his uncle Napoleon's planned invasion of England but was now to welcome the Queen of England.
 The significance of this day could not be ignored.
-The last English monarch to formally make the journey to Paris was King Henry VI – who was crowned King of France in 1432 in Notre Dame (coincidently the same place as Napoleon I).
-After an impressive tours of the Tuileries, St Cloud, the Louvre, and various parties, Napoleon III led the Queen and Prince Consort to the climax of the tour – a grand ball.
+The last English monarch to formally make the journey to Paris was King Henry VI – who was crowned King of France in 1432 in Notre Dame (coincidentally the same place as Napoleon I).
+After impressive tours of the Tuileries, St Cloud, the Louvre, and various parties, Napoleon III led the Queen and the Prince Consort to the climax of the tour – a grand ball.

-Emperor Napoleon III called on the assistance of his wife, Empress Eugénie.
-To find inspiration for the ball and, for this, she turned to none other than the 18th century French court and the lavish parties of Louis XV.
+Emperor Napoleon III called on the assistance of his wife, Empress Eugénie to find inspiration for the ball.
+For this, she turned to none other than the 18th century French court and the lavish parties of Louis XV.
 The Hall of Mirrors and the Orangerie had been the setting of numerous important fetes, celebrations, political and diplomatic events.
 Here, France hosted Queen Victoria the first state visit from an English monarch in four centuries.